 North American airlines have ordered more than 2,000 commercial aircraft for their domestic and international passenger services, along with the transport of cargo and freight.
-Looking to the future, it is anticipated that North American carriers will require approximately 5,600 additional jetliners aircraft in the coming decades.
+Looking to the future, it is anticipated that North American carriers will require approximately 5,600 additional aircraft in the coming decades.

-Airbus Americas, Inc. headquarters is located in Herndon, Virginia, where some 200 people work in sales, marketing, communications, procurement and service for Airbus commercial customers in the U.S. and Canada.
+Airbus Americas, Inc. headquarters is located in Herndon, Virginia, where more than 200 people work in sales, marketing, communications, procurement and service for Airbus commercial customers in the U.S. and Canada.
 In Ashburn, Virginia, Satair (formerly Airbus Spares Center) ships aircraft parts, tools and sections to customers in the Americas 24 hours a day, sourcing from a $200 million inventory of some 70,000 part numbers.

 Near the Virginia facilities are the Washington, D.C. offices of Airbus.
 Airbus Americas’ Safety and Technical Affairs and Government Relations departments are co-located there, both liaising directly with U.S. federal organizations and agencies.
 Also in Washington is the Airbus Experience Center.
 Opened in 2016, the facility is a collection of interactive, multimedia exhibits highlighting the extensive role Airbus holds in the U.S. aerospace and defense industries.